bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-flow-deck.md

 For more information about how to mount an expansion deck please see the {% id_link getting-started-expansion-decks %} tutorial.

 To be able to use the Flow deck you need to update the Crazyflie to the latest firmware.
-For more information on how to update the firmware, see the [download latest firmware]({% id_url getting-started-crazyflie-2; latest-fw %}) section in our getting started with Crazyflie 2.X tutorial.
+For more information on how to update the firmware, see the [update firmware in the Crazyflie]({% id_url getting-started-crazyflie-2; update-fw %}) section in our getting started with Crazyflie 2.X tutorial.
 You will also need the latest version of the [Crazyflie client](https://github.com/bitcraze/crazyflie-clients-python/releases).

 {% endsi_intro %}